hoftherose/StudyCourseGCP/cloudendpoints/README.md

 # Cloud endpoints structure

-Provide simple hello world api structure exposed by cloud endpoints.
+Provide simple hello world api structure run on App engine from GCR and exposed by cloud endpoints.